McGillX/edx_data_research/parsing/edX-Data-Processing/README.md

 ------
 1. edX Data Download and Decryption
 2. Populating Mongo Databases
+ 1. Import of SQL, Mongo and JSON files
-3. Creation of Master Database for Tracking Logs
+ 2. Creation of Master Database for Tracking Logs
-4. Extraction of Course Specific for Tracking Logs
+ 2. Extraction of Course Specific for Tracking Logs
-5. Extraction of csv datasets
+3. Extraction of csv datasets

 1. edX Data Download and Decryption
 ------